energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

       +-------------+------------+-------------+-------------+-------------+

-Trains and boats benefit on a very high tonnage capacity, and thus drastically reduce their specific investment cost down to 4-5 times lower than trucks. :numref:`Table %s <tbl:mob_costs_fr>` summarises the forecast energy efficiencies for the different vehicles in 2035.
-Except for the technology construction specific GHG emissions (:math:`gwp_{constr}`) where no data was found.
+Trains and boats benefit from a very high tonnage capacity, which drastically reducees their specific investment cost (i.e. down to 4-5 times lower than for trucks). :numref:`Table %s <tbl:mob_costs_fr>` summarises the projected energy efficiencies for the different vehicles in 2035, except for the specific GHG emissions for technology construction (:math:`gwp_{constr}`) where no data was found.

 .. container::

-   .. table:: Fuel and electricity consumption for freight mobility technologies, in 2035 :cite:`codina_girones_strategic_2015`.
+   .. table:: Fuel and electricity consumption for freight technologies, in 2035 :cite:`codina_girones_strategic_2015`.
 Abbreviations: electric (elec.), Fuel Cell (FC) and Natural Gas (NG).
       :name: tbl:freight_vehicles_efficiency